Last updated on March 16, 2026

 Kenrith, the Returned King (as well as Golos pre-ban) helped bring this strategy to the main stage, so much that it’s one of the most popular commanders in the format!
 It offers great utility, lifegain, card draw, recursion, you name it.

-5-color decks like these are just good cards and lands, and a well-rounded commander that can do it all is just perfect.
-I’d highly recommend you try out this deck in a casual setting, even a high-powered one!
+Five-color decks like these are just good cards and lands, and a well-rounded commander that can do it all is just perfect.
+I’d highly recommend you try out this deck in a casual setting, or even a high-powered one!

 #9.
 Rakdos, Lord of Riots